S/390 and zSeries Options#

 The

-option enables a set of builtins making use of instructions available with the transactional execution facility introduced with the IBM zEnterprise EC12 machine generation S/390 System z Built-in Functions.-mhtm
+-mhtmoption enables a set of builtins making use of instructions available with the transactional execution facility introduced with the IBM zEnterprise EC12 machine generation S/390 System z Built-in Functions.-mhtmis enabled by default when using-march=zEC12.

 - -mvx, -mno-vx#